ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_tests.rst

         assert:
           that:
           # Note that a string is classed as also being "iterable" and "sequence", but not "mapping"
-          - a_string is string and a_string is iterable and a_string is not mapping
+          - a_string is string and a_string is iterable and a_string is sequence and a_string is not mapping

           # Note that a dictionary is classed as not being a "string", but is "iterable", "sequence" and "mapping"
           - a_dictionary is not string and a_dictionary is iterable and a_dictionary is mapping